-PROGRAM EVALUATION AND REPORTING
+PROGRAM EVALUATION, REPORTING AND MONITORING

-The Affirmative Action Network Committee meets annually to review the Affirmative Action Program and provide input to the Director of EEO and AA regarding program emphasis for the next year.
-The Director of EEO and AA disseminates this information to all UNCG managers and supervisors through meetings and written communication.
-Additionally, the Committee may meet as necessary to discuss the Affirmative Action Program actions that need attention.
+The Director of ER and EEO/AA (Officer) will disseminate Affirmative Action information to all UNC Greensboro managers and supervisors through meetings and written/electronic communication.
+Additionally, there may be a need for departments to meet as necessary to discuss the Affirmative Action Program actions that need attention.

 The University's Affirmative Action Program is 1) monitoring of the University's commitment and good faith efforts and 2) ongoing comparisons of goals and progress toward accomplishing those goals.
-Both functions are the responsibility of the Director of EEO and AA in conjunction with the Chancellor and the Affirmative Action Network Committee.
+Both functions are the responsibility of the Director of ER and EEO/AA (Officer) in conjunction with the Chancellor and the EEO Committee.
+The Chancellor also receives a report on progress or problems related to the EEO programs and/or activities.

-To evaluate adherence to affirmative action, the Director of EEO and AA requires reports from those involved in the search and selection process and, when necessary, consults with them prior to approving important steps in the employment process.
-Reports and consultations also occur whenever there appears to be an insufficient number of underutilized candidates or when underutilized candidates appear.
+To evaluate adherence to affirmative action, the Director of ER and EEO/AA (Officer) requires reports from those involved in the search and selection process and, when necessary, consults with them prior to approving important steps in the employment process.
+Reports and consultations also occur whenever there appears to be an insufficient number of minority candidates in comparison to the labor market.